stroxler/tapl-reference-impls/tapl-ocaml/ch-17-fullsub--rdsub-plus-top/README.md

 This implementation covers record subtyping with a Top type but *not* a bottom type, and is built on top of the "full" extended STLC

+It does not include variant subtyping (which is described in section 15.5 but as far as I can tell not included in any implementation; it is probably no harder to implement than record subtyping since they are more or less duals of one another).

 ## Relationship to other subtyping implementations

 The other two chapter 17-specific implementations are both based on a more